teufelsGmbH/pxa_pm_importer/README.md

 #### Log
 Every import execution is saved in separate log file.
-By default all log files are saved in `typo3temp/var/logs`, file prefix is `pm_importer_YYYY_mm_dd_hours:minutes:seconds.log` You can change log folder and file prefix in extension manager settings.
+By default all log files are saved in `typo3temp/var/logs`, file prefix is `pm_importer_YYYY_mm_dd_hours:minutes:seconds.log` You can change log path in import configuration

 #### Backend module